 How Is Suboxone Addiction Treated?

 Suboxone treatment typically involves both medications and therapy.
-Drugs like methadone can help soothe cravings, and since they’re given in supervised settings, misuse is much less likely.
+Drugs like methadone can help soothe cravings, and since they’re given in supervised settings like clinics, misuse is much less likely.
 Therapy helps people uncover why they misused Suboxone and how their lives could be better if they quit.

 With the right treatment program, people with Suboxone addiction can stop misusing the drug and feel better about their lives.
 The sooner they get started, the better.